mahdi-shafiei/STAT-4830/section/0/cheatsheet.md

 ## Slide 11: Gradients and gradient descent

-**Purpose:** Explain why the negative gradient direction is the basic update.
+**Purpose:** Explain why the negative gradient direction is decreases the loss.

 The gradient collects partial derivatives: